-With a list encompassing 38 cities and towns, and 23 countries, London was one of only 8 cities with multiple inclusions.
-By country, Spain and Italy dominated the World’s 50 Best Restaurants, with 7 and 6 inclusions respectively.
-Meanwhile, by city, Copenhagen, Lima, Tokyo, and Paris were at the top with 3 restaurants making the list each.
+With a list encompassing 35 cities and towns, and 24 countries, London was one of only nine cities with multiple inclusions.
+By country, Spain and Italy dominated the list of the World’s 50 Best Restaurants, with 6 and 5 inclusions respectively.
+Peru and France trailed just behind, with four restaurants from each country making the list.
+Meanwhile, by city Lima was most represented, with four entrants on the list.
+Mexico City, Paris, Tokyo, and London also did particularly well, with three restaurants from each city making the list.

 A frequent inclusion on the list, London gourmands will no doubt be very familiar with The Clove Club.
 Maybe it’s on your ever-growing list of places to try out in London, or maybe you’ve already been and never forgotten about it.
 Or maybe you’re lucky enough to be able to regularly eat there – in which case we are incredibly jealous.

 The Clove Club is housed in Grade II-listed Shoreditch Town Hall.
 They’ve perfected the classic, laid-back East London vibe, matched by casual, but not at all inattentive, service.
 They serve a constantly evolving tasting menu of 8 dishes for £195, or a shorter tasting menu of 6 dishes for £155.
 Both menus also offer wine pairings at an additional cost.
 With a focus on modern British food, and seasonal produce, you might not know what’s on offer until you arrive, but you’ll be in very, very good hands.

 Read the full list of the World’s 50 Best Restaurants here.